Advanced Retrieval Augmented Generation (RAG) Solutions for Enhanced Data Utilization

 Frequently Asked Questions

-What is Data Lake?
+What is RAG?

 The first thing to consider is that the word “data lake” will not usually be used to characterize a specific product or service, but rather an approach to the design of big data that can be summarized as store now, analyze later.
 In other words, we would use a data lake to store unstructured or semi-structured data in its original form, in a single repository that serves multiple analytical use cases or services, unlike the traditional data warehouse approach, which involves imposing a structured, tabular format on the data when it is ingested.